 Xanax and alcohol are both legal drugs.
 While Xanax is intended only for medical use, it is often abused for recreational purposes.
 On their own, Xanax abuse and alcohol abuse are already highly dangerous.
-So if people abuse alcohol and Xanax simultaneously, they expose themselves to an increased risk of overdose and other potentially life-threatening consequences.

 What is Xanax?